rusalka013/recommendation_project/README.md

 ## Rating Distribution:

 * Rating scale is 0-5.
-* Rating distribution is skewed right indicating that customers tend to leave positive ratings.
+* Rating distribution is skewed left indicating that customers tend to leave positive ratings.
 * The largest # of rating given is 4.0 followed by 3.0, 3.5 and 5.

 ![alt text](https://github.com/rusalka013/recommendation_project/blob/main/Visuals/Rating_Distribution.png)